 Funding Source: $1,000,000 State Budget allocation (redirected by technical correction in state budget from S. Skyland Drive/Allman Road extension water lines).
 Additional funding is being pursued to complete needed improvements.

-N. Washington Street Sidewalk - IN ENGINEERING
+N. Washington Street Sidewalk - ENGINEERING COMPLETE

 Project Description: The Town adopted an NCDOT-funded Pedestrian Project Acceleration Plan in 2020 and has been pursuing funding to complete priority sidewalk segments since that time.
 The first sidewalk project will complete 900 feet of sidewalk, curb & gutter on the southern end of N. Washington St. between Park Drive and E. Franklin Street.
 This also includes a new stormwater culvert and slightly wider travel lanes.
 Phase 2 on S. Washington Street is not included in this project.